elunna/nerfhack-changelog/README.md

 * All the vanilla sokoban levels have been replaced with the SLASH'EM puzzles.
 * The Dragon of Bactria level was added from NetHack Fourk; the green dragon was replaced with a weaker white dragon.

+### Forges

+* Forges were ported in from EvilHack
+* Forges let the player repair metallic armor, bless items, dispose of zombies or organic items, dispose of the iron ball and chain, and summon lava demons and fire elementals.
+* Forging recipes and the #forge extended command have not been ported.
+* Items can pass over forges.
+* New forging feature: There is a one-time 1 in 30 chance of erodeproofing an item when dipping in a forge.
+After this occurs, the forge will instead emit a puff of steam.

 ### Traps